+The considered spin vortices have the normal core and, consequently, usual Caroli-de Gennes-Matricon states with non-zero energies $E_n$ exist near their centers.
+The spectrum of such quasiparticles for the doped topological insulator was calculated in Ref.~\onlinecite{Deng2020} in the quasiclassical approximation, $E_n=n \Delta^2/\sqrt{\mu^2-m^2}$, where $n=1,2,...$\,.
+However, the discussed here Majorana fermions with zero energy are a special type of the BdG solution and they do not require a normal vortex core to be localized.
+This can be seen from Eq.~\eqref{vec} (or from Refs.~\onlinecite{Akzyanov2015,Akzyanov2016a} for the case of emergent chiral symmetry).
+In particular, it is evidence that a particular form of the order parameter spatial dependence near the core of the vortex is not of importance for the existence of the Majorana solutions, and the assumption that $\Delta$ in BdG equations is independent of $r$ is a good approximation for zero-energy solutions.

-In conclusion, we show that the rotationally symmetric strain can generate spin vortices in the doped topological insulators.
-The spin vortices can by either type I or II and have normal cores.
-We find that the spin vortex of the type I enhances superconductivity and generates localized solutions of the BdG equations, while the spin vortex of the type II suppresses superconductivity and generates delocalized zero-energy states.
-The different types of the spin vortices have different topology.
-We establish a non-trivial connection between the strain and Majorana fermions in the doped topological insulators.
+In conclusion, we show that the rotational symmetric strain can generate spin vortices in the doped topological insulators.
+These vortices can be either of type I or II and have normal cores.
+The spin vortex of type I enhances superconductivity far from its core and generates localized zero-energy Majorana states, while the spin vortex of type II suppresses superconductivity and has no zero-energy states near its core.
+The different types of spin vortices have different topology.
+We establish a non-trivial relation between the strain and Majorana states in doped topological insulators.